COVID-19 Spending Freeze? Not with These Three Risk Areas! Why Now is the Time to Invest in Technology.

 The Pandemic is adding strain in all departments.
-Facilities is no exception.
-The financial and operational stress caused by COVID-19 is unprecedented, creating several critical risks to hospitals including:
+Facilities are no exception.
+The financial and operational stress caused by COVID-19 is unprecedented, creating several critical risks to hospital facilities including:

 - Risk to Business Continuity

 - Risk to Patient Care and Staff Safety

 - Risk of Cost Overruns both Administrative and Unbudgeted

 Facility management teams are struggling as they deal with mandatory furloughs, quarantines and infections.
 Many hospitals are losing team members to quarantine and infection.